psych-ds/pds-2020-validator-prototype/readme.md

 To build the project, you'll need a local installation of the [`node` JavaScript runtime](https://nodejs.org/) and the [`yarn` package manager](https://yarnpkg.com).
 With both of these in place, please run the `yarn` command in the project directory to download and install all dependencies (there will be a few warnings about unmet peer dependencies, you can safely ignore these).

+NOTE: `yarn v2` does not play nicely with the code; as of March 10 2020 please make sure to install/downgrade to `yarn v1` before attempting build.

 #### Validator core

 After setting up the project, the next step is to build the JavaScript validator core by running **`yarn build:core`**.